clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 2. `archived_threads`

-    This Dataframe contains the group discussions that the user has left.
-It has not been used here for independent visualizations as my account did not have many different deleted group conversations, but if the general overview of the account activity shows that this Dataframe is highly populated, the script could be adapted to take that into account.
+    This Dataframe contains the discussions that the user has left.
+It has not been used here for independent visualizations as my account did not have many different deleted conversations, but if the general overview of the account activity shows that this Dataframe is highly populated, the script could be adapted to take that into account.

 3. `comments_in_groups`

-    This Dataframe contains every action (post or comment) the user performed in groups.
-The group name is already tokenized and has been exploited to produce a visualization of the monthly post/comment count per group (see next section).
+    This Dataframe contains every post or comment the user performed in groups.
+The group name is already tokenized and has been exploited to produce a visualization of the monthly post/comment count per group.
 This can be used to see if the user is very active in some groups that could be related to specific activities (illegal sale, harassment, ...).

 4. `comments`